mindscan-de/Tutorials/0x01_ML_TransformerArchitecture/README.md

 The sentence "ich liebe dich!" (i love you!) has a different meaning than the sentence "liebe ich dich?" ((do) i love you?).
 As seen the position of a word is of imortance, even the position of a comma, might change the meaning of a sentence completely, so the model must know at which position a comma was set.

-For an example please refer to the positional encoding paper "Positional Encoding to Control Output Sequence Length".
+Please also refer to the papers _"Attention is all you need"_, A. Vaswani et al., section 3.5, (2017) but is encoding also mentioned in _"Positional Encoding to Control Output Sequence Length"_, 2019.
 You may also have a look into the ipython notebook in the FluentGenesis-Classifer Project.

 For all even dimensions calculate: